quadrismegistus/prosodic/README.md

 Again, please see the documentation within `config.py` for more information.

-### Running PROSODIC as a python module
+### Running Prosodic as a python module

-PROSODIC can also be run within other python applications.
+Prosodic can also be run within other python applications.

 	In [1]: import prosodic as p